-3. We will not pay for loss or damage caused by or resulting from any of the following B.3.a. through B.3.c.
-But if an excluded cause of loss that is listed in B.3.a. through B.3.c. results in a Covered Cause of Loss, we will pay for the loss or damage caused by that Covered Cause of Loss.
+3. We will not pay for loss or damage caused by or resulting from any of the following, 3.a. through 3.c.
+But if an excluded cause of loss that is listed in 3.a. through 3.c. results in a Covered Cause of Loss, we will pay for the loss or damage caused by the Covered Cause of Loss.